-• This is a cross category award given in

-recognition of landscape architecture that has made a significant difference to improving the healthy communities and/or built and natural environments of regional Australia.

-- Chapter Executives in collaboration with the Chapter Jury will determine the eligible key regions for their Chapter program. - The Regional Achievement Award progresses through to the National Awards and is assessed against other regional achievement awards. - This award can be given in combination with another award and in this case it would be elevated to the National Awards as both categories the project was awarded in. - More than one Regional Achievement Award may be given in any chapter. - Chapter and National Juries may choose not to award a Regional Achievement Award.
+- This is a cross category award given in recognition of landscape architecture that has made a significant difference to improving the healthy communities and/or built and natural environments of regional Australia. - Chapter Executives in collaboration with the Chapter Jury will determine the eligible key regions for their Chapter program. - The Regional Achievement Award progresses through to the National Awards and is assessed against other regional achievement awards. - This award can be given in combination with an Award of Excellence or a Landscape Architecture Award - in this case it would be elevated to the National Awards to both the regional and category the project was awarded in. - More than one Regional Achievement Award may be given in any region. - Chapter and National Juries may choose not to award a Regional Achievement Award.